I'm Adam Steadman

 Our story

-Quimera Technology started in July 2008 with a simple idea: honest IT consultancy for organisations tired of being sold things they did not need.
-No vendor quotas, no partner incentive programmes driving recommendations.
-Straightforward engineering advice from people who understood the technology well enough to explain it in plain language.
+I started Quimera Technology in July 2008 with a simple idea: honest IT consultancy for organisations tired of being sold things they did not need.
+No vendor quotas, no partner incentive programmes driving the recommendation.
+Straightforward engineering advice from someone who understood the technology well enough to explain it in plain language.

 For the first several years, the work was generalist.
 Server infrastructure, cloud migrations, managed support, fractional IT leadership for growing businesses.
 Good work, and clients stayed.
 Some of those relationships are still active more than a decade later.